humanmade/altis-cloud/docs/specifications.md

 # Limitations

-- Upload size: 1GB (nginx is set to 50M, 1G for php files)
+- Maximum upload size: 1GB (1GB for media upload endpoints, and 50MB for all other requests)
 - php execution timeout: 60s
 - Cron task execution timeout: 1 hour